elcodedocle/gplusraffle/README.md

 This is a proof of concept app, which means it works fine but it lacks anything else but a rough basic functionality, although it should be easily extensible.

-Anyway, the main thing I've learn from developing this project is that Fusion Tables is not at all a valid replacement for even the most modest DB needs.
+Anyway, the main thing I've learned from developing this project is that Fusion Tables is not at all a valid replacement for even the most modest DB needs.
 This project might as well have been called "A study on how and why Fusion Tables Suck":